aws-samples/rekognition-streaming-video-events/README.md

 print(response)
 ```

-5. Start your stream processor, we've provided a sample pythong script *start_stream_processor.py* and here is an example of how to start your stream processor simply update the configuration to match your own.
+5. Start your stream processor, we've provided a sample python script *start_stream_processor.py* and here is an example of how to start your stream processor simply update the configuration to match your own.

 ```python
 import boto3